EduardoMRB/ipb-cpa/README.md

 After the installation, run `$ gulp` to compile assets and watch for changes.

+## Migrations and Env variables

+Follow to model of `lein-env.example` to create `lein.env` conforming to your environment.

+Go to `project.clj`, on `:ragtime` key, change the `:database` string to your database credentials.
+After the previous step is done, you can run the migrations with `lein ragtime migrate`.

 ## Compile ClojureScript

 Only supported in dev environment `$ lein cljsbuild auto dev`